Butter Bean Recipes, Hearty Salads, Stews + Bean Bowls, Vegetarian -

 Directions

-Add the toasted pine nuts, fresh basil, garlic clove, grated parmesan cheese and the olive oil to a blender or food processor and blitz until you reach an oozy, puree-like consistency; you may need to add more oil to bind the mixture together.
+Add the toasted pine nuts, fresh basil, wild garlic (or garlic clove, if using), grated parmesan and the olive oil to a blender or food processor and blitz until you reach an oozy, pesto-like consistency; you may need to add more oil to bind the mixture together.

-Next, drain out about half of the liquid from the butter beans + pour the rest into a frying pan.
+For the beans, they can be served hot or cold.
+If you’re heating them through, drain out about half of the liquid from the jar and pour the rest, along with the beans, into a frying pan.
 Gently warm through over a low heat.
-You could skip this step if you wanted a cold, fresh salad in the summer.

 Amelia Christie-Miller